 Blackness, Whiteness and the Anabaptist 'Imagined Community' in Print and Mission

-Elizabeth and Michael Lepock will be performing duets from Austrian composer Hugo Wolf's Italienisches Liederbuch.
+Elizabeth and Michael Lepock will be performing alternating solos from Austrian composer Hugo Wolf's Italienisches Liederbuch.
 Anna Ronai, a well known local pianist will accompany them.

 Accompanied by renowned pianist Stephanie Mara, flautist Laurel Swinden will perform works to help celebrate International Women's Day which falls on Monday, March 8th.
 The composers include: